MCA APPROVED ENGINE COURSE (AEC)

 MCA Approved Engine Course (AEC)

 You’re at the right place if you want to start or advance your Superyacht career.
-The Approved Engine Course offers the best value in price and time efficiency plus you’ll get the highest standards of maritime instruction anywhere.
-This MCA recognised course gives you a basic knowledge of marine diesel engines, pollution legislation and the use of LP Gas at sea, providing an introduction to yacht engineering courses which meets the MCA engineering requirements on smaller vessels.
+The Approved Engine Course (AEC1) offers the best value in price and time efficiency plus you’ll get the highest standards of maritime instruction anywhere.
+This MCA recognised course gives you a basic, theoretical knowledge of marine diesel engines, pollution legislation and the use of LP Gas at sea, providing an introduction to yacht engineering courses which meets the MCA engineering requirements on smaller vessels.
 This is the fundamental entry level of training, which allows people with the bare minimum of experience and those with non-maritime technical training entry to the industry-specific training and certification as laid down by the MCA.
+Recent industry changes have led to the implementation of the AEC2 course which, in contrast to AEC1, has a practical element whilst AEC1 is theory based.

 What are the advantages of holding an AEC?